molily/molily.de/_posts/2020-11-21-testing-angular.md

 When configuring the testing Module, we can specify `schemas` to tell Angular how to deal with elements that are not handled by Directives or Components.

-The warning suggests `CUSTOM_ELEMENTS_SCHEMA`, but `app-counter` etc. are not Web Components.
+The warning suggests `CUSTOM_ELEMENTS_SCHEMA`, but the elements in question are not Web Components.
 We want Angular to simply ignore the elements.
 Therefore we use the `NO_ERRORS_SCHEMA`, “a schema that allows any property on any element”.

 ```typescript
 TestBed.configureTestingModule({